itsdrvgo/peeramp-file-server/README.md

 The official file management server for the Peeramp.
 This server is responsible for managing, uploading, validating, converting and compressing files.
 It also provides a simple API for the Peeramp client to interact with.

+## Prerequisites

+-   [Node.js](https://nodejs.org/en/) - The JavaScript runtime used to run the server. `(Recommended version: >=20.10.0)`
+-   [pnpm](https://pnpm.js.org/) - The package manager used to manage the server's dependencies.
+-   [ffmpeg](https://ffmpeg.org/) - The command line tool used to convert and compress videos.
+-   [ghostscript](https://www.ghostscript.com/) - The command line tool used to convert and compress pdfs.
+(Windows only)

 ## Installation

 ```bash